 Choosing where to stay in Greece should never be taken lightly.
 To give you an example, let's say you're staying in Athens.
 You chose a hotel because it was affordable and located not too far from the Acropolis.
 What you didn't know was that "not too far" meant climbing hundreds of steps -- steep, uneven and cobbled steps built by hand centuries ago.
 The thought of popping back to the room for a siesta suddenly becomes a tall order.

 On the other hand, let's say you decide to stay smack dab in the middle of the old town on an island.
 You want to be in the very heart of things, surrounded by historical charm.
 Unfortunately, it's July 30 and everyone under the age of 35 also wants to be in the very heart of town ... all night long.
 You can forget about sleep, unless you too prefer to sleep all day on the beach.

-Indeed, Greece has its own unique set of challenges when it comes to choosing where to stay -- so learn as much as you can about a property before typing in your credit card number.
-Here's an overview of your options to get you started.
+Indeed, there's a unique set of challenges when it comes to choosing where to stay in Greece -- so learn as much as you can about a property before typing in your credit card number.
+Here's an overview of your Greece lodging options to get you started.

 While there are some international chain hotels in Greece (including Hilton, Sofitel, Best Western and several belonging to the Starwood collection), you won't come across as many as you might in other European nations.
 Greece has its roots in small, family-owned businesses, many of which continue today with independent hotels or small collections of hotels.
 These often pride themselves on their hands-on service.

 There are hotel rating and classification systems in place, though they tend to reflect the amenities offered and not truly give a sense of service or quality.
 Some use the star system, but that too is not necessarily consistent with star systems in other countries.
 As a result, we can't legitimately recommend relying on them.